tessalt/componentstalk/presentation.md

 - data binding
 - styling
 - But as a developer using the input tag, *you don't need to know or care about any of that*.
+- declarative code is about hiding the implementation details where you just need an interface

 ---